kaylynhan/asapp/README.md

 There's also some links here for tutorials to install for different OS

 https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials

-The node version needs to be at least 12.
 You also want nodemon to have already been installed globally, which you can do with

 `npm i -g nodemon`